Applications Backlighting Surfaces

 Don't Sweat The Installation

-We precut all the sinks, faucet holes, taps, and outlets for you.
-Just lay the Light Tape® on, and you are done.
-There’s no need to worry about a buffer between the stone and Light Tape®, or space accomodation for bulky diffusion boxes.
-We don’t generate heat, so no need for a heat sink.
-We can fit easily with your existing plans and designs with minimal effort!
+We pre-cut all necessary openings for sinks, faucet holes, taps, and outlets, facilitating a straightforward installation process.
+Simply lay down the Light Tape® and you’re done.
+There’s no need to worry about spacing for bulky diffusion boxes between the stone and Light Tape® since it produces no heat and doesn’t require a heat sink.
+It seamlessly integrates into your existing plans with minimal effort.

-Imagine a material like laminated construction paper that illuminates, and comes in a long roll.
-That is roughly the same form factor of Light Tape®.
-One power supply can illuminate multiple Light Tape® panels, reducing the electrical needs.
+Imagine a material similar to laminated construction paper that illuminates and comes in a continuous roll—that’s Light Tape®.
+A single power supply can handle multiple Light Tape® panels, reducing electrical demands.

-Generally, your contractor or electrician will install our Light Tape® panels.
-Feel free to have them contact us with any questions they may have.
+Typically, your contractor or electrician will install our Light Tape® panels.
+If they have any questions, they are welcome to contact us directly.